svenkatreddy/Ideas/README.md

 1. Level 1 : Validate proposal, find duplicate (or) similar products
 2. Level 2 : feasibility, do-ability of the idea, is idea still useful for future, rough timeline
 3. Level 3 : make document with Requirements, underlying technology, other services
-4. Level 4 : Compelete product idea with timelines, github pages, contributors
+4. Level 4 : Complete product idea with timelines, github pages, contributors

 from there idea will become a real time product and tracked in its own page